On some open problems concerning perfect powers: The exclusion criterion

 \end{proof}

-\textbf{Remark 1.} A well-known property of integers is that every perfect power which is congruent modulo $5$ to $0$ is also necessarily congruent to $\{0, 25, 75\}(\text{mod } 100)$, while if a perfect power is congruent modulo $10$ to $6$, then its second last digit is odd.
+\begin{remark} A well-known property of integers is that every perfect power that is congruent modulo $5$ to $0$ is also necessarily congruent to $\{0, 25, 75\}\pmod {100}$, while if a perfect power is congruent modulo $10$ to $6$, then its second last digit is odd. \end{remark}

-Thus, we are free to combine these additional constraints with Corollary 2 in order to reduce the number of perfect power candidates among the terms of $A352991$.
+Thus, we are free to combine these additional constraints with Corollary \ref{corollary2} in order to reduce the number of perfect power candidates among the terms of $A352991$.